AlterJuice/LightITTasks/README.md

 # Another way is below..
 #

-1. You must create GamObject:
+1. You must create GameObject:

        game = ConsoleGame(log_to_file=True)